FAQs for Wholesale Pottery Catalogs

 When you place an order with TT Pottery, insurance is included in your invoice.
 In most cases, the insurance costs around $120.
 Claims allow a refund up to 95% of the total order.
 If the breakage is higher than 3%, we will credit you the amount.
 Take pictures of the broken items and send them to firstname.lastname@example.org and we will guide you through a refund claim.

 All our containers are shipped from ports in Ho Chi Minh City, south of Vietnam.

 Can I Order Wholesale Without a Container?

 All wholesale orders with TT Pottery are shipped in containers.
-If you are looking for a wholesale order without a container, please contact our business partners at 10kpotswholesale.com.
-They offer wholesale prices, local pickup and freight shipping to landscape professionals and garden centers.
+If you are looking for a wholesale order without a container, please contact our business partners at Ten Thousand Pots.
+They offer wholesale prices, and local pickup and freight shipping to landscape professionals and garden centers.

 How Long Does it Take to Unload a Container?

 Usually, it takes 2 hours to unload a container.
 As a rule, most trucking companies do not charge customers for this time to unload their items.
 However, rates may be applied for every hour after that.